 - Length of the scooper

-Before you get a scooper for your pet, make sure to ask yourself–can responsibly pick up what their pet leaves behind on the street without touching it through a baggie.
-Others, though, might live in a multi-pet household and want something with a larger capacity when cleaning out their backyard.
+Before you get a scooper for your pet, make sure to ask yourself – can I responsibly pick up what my pet leaves behind on the street without touching it through a baggie?
+Others, though, might live in a multi pet household and want something with a larger capacity when cleaning out their backyard.
 Either way, capacity is crucial.
 Don’t go for something way too small, no matter what breed your doggo is.
 Tiny pooper scoopers are an open invitation for a messy, stinky scoop.

 - Ease of maintenance

 OK, even when you use dog poop scoopers to remove your pet’s waste from public areas or your own property, it doesn’t mean that you’re all done with the unpleasant task.
 If you want the involvement with the poop to be as minimal as possible, pick options that use plastic bags that are disposed of after the pickup.
 That is the ultimate, cleanest, and hands free design you can find.
-But in the case that you have to opt for designs without the bags, choose a design that will be easiest to clean–preferably just by hosing it down.
+But in the case that you have to opt for designs without the bags, choose a concept that will be easiest to clean – preferably just by hosing it down.

 After Scooping: Where Should You Dispose of the Waste from the Scooper?